foprel/csv-split/README.md

 # csv_split
-Split csv based on column value
+Split csv files based on column value.

+In this example, the column that is used is 'Status'